gardener/gardener/docs/proposals/29-autoscaling-storage-volumes.md

 - Absolute upper scaling limit configured on each observability volume.
 - If autoscaling is enabled for a newly created volume, reduce the initial size of that volume, as long as such reduction does not contradict Gardener's overall reliability goals.
-For instance, Prometheus instances display sharp storage allocation spikes; the choice of initial size must should accommodate those in an acceptable manner.
+For instance, Prometheus instances display sharp storage allocation spikes; the choice of initial size must accommodate those in an acceptable manner.
-- Some metrics, which represent an overview of the PVC autoscaling state per seed, available through one or more of the seed system's Prometheus instances.
+- A set of metrics, which represent an overview of the PVC autoscaling state per seed, available through one or more of the seed system's Prometheus instances.
 - Provide operational documentation for Gardener Operators.
 - Ability to enable/disable the feature per seed, via feature gate.